-Figure 7: Showing contact of branch on wall
+Figure 14: Showing contact of branch with wall

-All pruning should be carried out by an experienced and qualified Arborist.
-The Arborist should hold a minimum qualification equivalent (using the Australian Qualifications Framework) of NSW TAFE Certificate Level 3 or above, in Arboriculture and a NSW TAFE Tree Surgery Certificate or its recognised equivalent.
+All pruning should be carried out by an

+experienced and qualified Arborist.
+The Arborist shall hold a minimum qualification equivalent (using the Australian Qualifications Framework) of NSW TAFE Certificate Level 3 or above, in Arboriculture and a NSW TAFE Tree Surgery Certificate or its recognised equivalent.
+The Arborist shall have a minimum of 3 years experience in practical Arboriculture including demonstrated experience in tree surgery.

-3.3.3 Tree 9 Schinus molle var.areira (Peppercorn Tree)
+Tree 9 Schinus molle var.areira (Peppercorn Tree)

 Tree 9 has been identified as Schinus molle var.areira (Peppercorn Tree) which is a Councilmanaged tree located on the road reserve of Victoria Road.
-This tree has been assessed as being in good health and structure with normal deadwood throughout the canopy.
+This tree has been assessed as being good health and structure with normal deadwood throughout the canopy.
 This tree has high Landscape Significance, a Remaining Life Expectancy Range of 5-15 years and has been allocated a Retention Value of Consider for Retention.